Qazeer/artefacts.help/pages/windows/registry_overview.md

-The **Windows Registry is a Windows feature to store low-level settings**, for the operating system and for applications (that opt to use the registry), **in the form of system-wide or per users hierarchical databases or hives**.
+The **Windows Registry is a Windows feature to store low-level settings**, for the operating system and for applications (that opt to use the registry), **in the form of system-wide or per-users hierarchical databases or hives**.

 A registry hive is a group of keys, subkeys, and values in the registry, with supporting file(s) on disk.
 Registry hives are loaded in memory upon system